 Located in Windsor, Berkshire, 32km (20 miles) from the center of London, Windsor Castle is one of the queen's official residences.
-Some 900 years ago, William the Conqueror constructed the castle, an imposing skyline of towers and battlements rising from the center of the 4,800-acre
+Some 900 years ago, William the Conqueror constructed the castle, an imposing skyline of towers and battlements rising from the center of the 4,800acre Great Park, which has been used as a royal residence ever since.
+The town is also the site of Eton College, one of the most exclusive boys' schools in the world.